 Born and raised in the Philippines, Jacqueline holds a bachelor’s degree in Hotel and Restaurant Administration from the University of the Philippines and earned multiple MBA-level Executive Certificates in Marketing & Business Strategies from Cornell University.
-She's an expat—for now— in Norway, her 6th country of residence, with her only child, husband, and cat.
+She currently lives in the UK, her 7th country of residence.

 FOOD STYLIST AND PHOTOGRAPHER

 Rowena Dumlao-Giardina is a food, wine, and travel blogger, recipe developer, and food photographer and stylist.
 Her work has appeared on sites like Huffington Post, Bon Appetit, Glamour, Vanity Fair, and Upwave of CNN.
 Her personal blog is Apron and Sneakers.